trowski/fiber-rfc/rfc.md

  * Suspension of the top-level (`{main}`): When the main fiber is suspended, execution continues into the fiber scheduler.
  * Nesting schedulers: A fiber may suspend into different fiber schedulers at various suspension points.
 Each scheduler will be started/suspended/resumed as needed.
 While a fully asynchronous app may want to ensure it does not use multiple fiber schedulers, a FPM application may find it acceptable to do so.
- * Elimination of boilerplate: Suspending at the top-level eliminates the need for an application to wrap code into a library-specific scheduler, allowing library code to suspend and resume as needed.
+ * Elimination of boilerplate: Suspending at the top-level eliminates the need for an application to wrap code into a library-specific scheduler, allowing library code to suspend and resume as needed, without concern that the user used the appropriate boilerplate that may conflict with another libraries boilerplate.

 #### What about performance?